MCRCI, helping Canadians explore a more natural alternative.

-The Medicinal Cannabis Resource Centre Inc. (MCRCI) is a private organization created to assist patients, by providing guidance in the use of marijuana for medical purposes, and enabling them to meet Health Canada’s requirements to use marijuana legally.
+The Medicinal Cannabis Resource Centre Inc. (MCRCI) is a private organization created to assist patients, by providing guidance in the use of cannabis for medical purposes in a compassionate and non-judgmental environment, and enabling them to meet Health Canada’s requirements to use cannabis legally.

-If you are interested in knowing if you qualify to obtain Marijuana for a Medical Purpose, please fill out the questionnaire.
+If you are interested in knowing if you qualify to obtain cannabis for a medical purpose, please fill out the questionnaire.
 The staff at the Centre will review the information and contact you with the next steps.

 MCRCI Founder and President Terry Roycroft

 MCRCI Advisory Board:

 Dr. Caroline Ferris, MD

 John Conroy, QC, Attorney of Law

 Dr. Dave Hepburn, MD